adamalloy/adamalloy.github.io/_posts/2016-01-24-Week_1_Blog_Post.md

 ![My Profile Picture](/images/adampic.jpg)

-I am excited to be learn Software Engineering.
+I am excited to be in Software Engineering.
 Out of all of the classes I've taken in my time in CS, 373 seems like the one I'll get the most out of.
-In the first lecture Professor Downing told us we'd have designed a running website with a built in database by the end of the semester, which is a project
-I am heavily anticipating.
+In the first lecture Professor Downing told us we'll have designed a running website with a built in database by the end of the semester, which is a project I am heavily anticipating.

 What Did I Do In The First Week?